RyanKing77/powerShell-Docs.pt-pt/reference/docs-conceptual/samples/Managing-Windows-PowerShell-Drives.md

 D          FileSystem    D:\
 ```

-<span data-ttu-id="d92ac-117">Para ver as unidades do Windows PowerShell que representam os hives do Registro, utilize o **PSProvider** parâmetro para visualizar apenas o Windows PowerShell unidades que são suportados pelo fornecedor de registo do Windows PowerShell:</span><span class="sxs-lookup"><span data-stu-id="d92ac-117">To view the Windows PowerShell drives that represent registry hives, use the **PSProvider** parameter to display only the Windows PowerShell drives that are supported by the Windows PowerShell Registry provider:</span></span>
+<span data-ttu-id="20143-117">Para exibir as unidades do Windows PowerShell que representam os hives do registro, use o parâmetro **PSProvider** para exibir apenas as unidades do Windows PowerShell com suporte no provedor de registro do Windows PowerShell:</span><span class="sxs-lookup"><span data-stu-id="20143-117">To view the Windows PowerShell drives that represent registry hives, use the **PSProvider** parameter to display only the Windows PowerShell drives that are supported by the Windows PowerShell Registry provider:</span></span>

 ```
 PS> Get-PSDrive -PSProvider Registry